 Chief Scientist, CERT Division

-Shannon is the Chair of IEEE's Cybersecurity Initiative and co-organizer for the forthcoming DIMACS and IEEE Workshop on Efficient and Scalable Cyber-security using Algorithms Protected by Electricity (ESCAPE).
+Shannon is the Chair of IEEE's Cybersecurity Initiative and a co-organizer for the forthcoming DIMACS and IEEE Workshop on Efficient and Scalable Cyber-security using Algorithms Protected by Electricity (ESCAPE).
 He cofounded the Workshop on Learning from Authoritative Security Experiment Results (www.laser-workshop.org).

 Prior to joining CERT, Shannon was Chief Scientist at two startups working on statistical anomaly detection in sensor streams, the science of cybersecurity, and insider threats.
 In earlier positions, he led applied research and development in cybersecurity and data analysis at Lucent Technologies, Lumeta, Ascend Communications, Los Alamos National Laboratory, Indiana University, and his own startup company.

 Shannon received a BS in Computer Science from Iowa State University with minors in Mathematics, Economics, and Statistics.
 He earned his MS and PhD in Computer Sciences at Purdue University, on a fellowship from the Packard Foundation.
 He is a member of ACM and a Senior Member of IEEE.